 “Drugs have warped your mind, Tim.
 I love you, but it was never like that.”

-I thought about all the ups and downs we had gone through, the time he had accused me of molesting Stu.
-He thought of things in his own way.
-The truth was not as important as how he interpreted it.
-It was clear to me, in my drug haze.
-There was no way to make him see it.
+I think about all the ups and downs we went through, the time he accused me of molesting Stu.
+He thinks of things in his own way.
+The truth is not as important as how he interprets it.
+It’s clear to me, in my drug haze.
+There is no way to make him see it.

 “Well, I guess I’m just a fag to you.”
-I wanted to add how much it had hurt when he left me for Lydia.
-It sounded like whining, like a fag.
-I said nothing more.
+I want to add how much it hurt when he left me for Lydia.
+It sounds like whining, like a fag.
+I say nothing more.

-He stared at me, turned away, walking quickly out of the yard.
+He stares at me and turns away, walking quickly out of the yard.

-I was devastated, exposed and stripped of my pride.
-When I walked upstairs, everyone burst into cheers.
-They thought I had kicked the jock-head out.
-The music was turned up loud.
-I sat by myself, listening to ‘Dazed and Confused’ by Zeppelin.
-Robert Plant’s lyrics hit me right where I was quivering from the shock.
+I’m devastated, exposed and stripped of my pride.
+When I walk upstairs, everyone bursts into cheers.
+They think I kicked the jock-head out.
+The music is turned up loud.
+I sit by myself, listening to Zeppelin’s ‘Dazed and Confused.’
+Robert Plant’s lyrics hit me right where I’m quivering from the shock.

 Wanted a woman, never bargained for you.

 Lots of people talkin’, few of them know

 Run around sweet baby, Lord how you hypnotize.